New Relic (NYSE:NEWR) Releases FY 2022 Earnings Guidance

-New Relic (NYSE:NEWR) last announced its quarterly earnings data on Monday, November 8th.
-The software maker reported ($0.10) earnings per share for the quarter, topping the consensus estimate of ($0.13) by $0.03.
-New Relic had a negative return on equity of 59.45% and a negative net margin of 34.60%.
-The company had revenue of $195.70 million during the quarter, compared to analyst estimates of $182.21 million.
-During the same quarter last year, the firm posted ($0.68) EPS.
-The firm’s revenue for the quarter was up 17.9% on a year-over-year basis.
-As a group, equities analysts expect that New Relic will post -3.99 EPS for the current year.

-In other news, COO Kristy Friedrichs sold 2,501 shares of the stock in a transaction on Thursday, November 18th.
-The stock was sold at an average price of $119.58, for a total value of $299,069.58.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Chairman Lewis Cirne sold 30,000 shares of the company’s stock in a transaction on Friday, October 1st.
+In other New Relic news, Chairman Lewis Cirne sold 30,000 shares of the firm’s stock in a transaction on Friday, October 1st.
 The shares were sold at an average price of $72.60, for a total value of $2,178,000.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, COO Kristy Friedrichs sold 2,501 shares of the firm’s stock in a transaction on Thursday, November 18th.
+The stock was sold at an average price of $119.58, for a total transaction of $299,069.58.
 The disclosure for this sale can be found here.
-Insiders sold a total of 102,458 shares of company stock valued at $8,526,112 in the last 90 days.
-22.00% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 102,458 shares of company stock worth $8,526,112 in the last quarter.
+Insiders own 22.00% of the company’s stock.

-A hedge fund recently bought a new stake in New Relic stock.
-LPL Financial LLC purchased a new position in shares of New Relic, Inc. (NYSE:NEWR) in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm purchased 3,245 shares of the software maker’s stock, valued at approximately $233,000.
-85.52% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in New Relic stock.
+LPL Financial LLC bought a new stake in shares of New Relic, Inc. (NYSE:NEWR) during the 3rd quarter, according to its most recent filing with the SEC.
+The fund bought 3,245 shares of the software maker’s stock, valued at approximately $233,000.
+Institutional investors own 85.52% of the company’s stock.

 New Relic, Inc, engages in the provision software solutions.
 It delivers an open and extensible cloud-based platform that enables organizations to collect, store and analyze massive amounts of data in real time to better operate applications and infrastructure.
 It offers solutions to e-commerce and retail, media, and public sector industries.